12 national parks you’ve never heard of

-Comprising of five different sections from Cardwell down to Townsville, Girringun is mostly known as the site of Australia’s highest permanent single-drop waterfall, Wallaman Falls.
-But in recent months, the attention has been snapped up by another natural contender in these parts: the Cardwell Spa Pools.
+Comprising of five different sections from Cardwell down to Townsville, Girringun is known as the site of Australia’s highest permanent single-drop waterfall, Wallaman Falls.
+But in recent times, the attention has been snapped up by another natural contender in these parts: the Cardwell Spa Pools.

 4. Hinchinbrook Island National Park